james-cape/speakeasy_webhook_passthrough/README.md

 1. Select `build.running` and `build.finished`
 1. Select `Save Notification Settings`
 1. Submit Github PR and merge.
 The merge will trigger a Buildkite Heroku build.
 The Buildkite Heroku build will trigger a webhook to this Flask app.

+To see the commit/merge info in rails (and eventually save to a database):
+1. put a pry in webhooks#index and make a github merge